Flagsmith/flagsmith-docs/docs/clients/python.md

 This library can be used with server-side Python projects.
 The source code for the client is available on [Github](https://github.com/BulletTrainHQ/bullet-train-python-client).

+The source code for the client is available on [Github](https://github.com/BulletTrainHQ/bullet-train-python-client).

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See running in production for notes on how to deploy the project on a live system.